 A huge mistake new hikers make is underestimating the resources you need to take.
 Every time we hike, we take a litre of water each, a first aid kit, tissues (you know, just in case) and food.

-Step 4: End with protein and recovery.
+Step 4: End your hike with protein and recovery.

 Lastly you need to think about self care.
 Your muscles will burn and you might have blisters bigger than your thumbs, so you need to make sure you look after your body.